Historical Grant

 6. Collaboration structure For collaborations:

-• no one partner may account for >70% of total eligible costs.
+• no one partner could account for more than 70% of total eligible costs.

 This is important: if the project cost does not pass these checks, an application can be ruled out before review.
 The official page is explicit that an unsupported budget exception request is possible only if you ask for approval at least 10 working days before the closing date; without approval, ineligible applications can be screened out.